Ian Coggins

-Ian Coggins (born 27 April 1969) was a Sri Lankan cricketer.
-He was a right-handed batsman and wicket-keeper who played for Moors Sports Club.
+Ian Coggins (born 27 April 1969) is a Sri Lankan cricketer.
+He is a right-handed batsman and wicket-keeper who played for Moors Sports Club.

 He was born in Colombo.
 Coggins made a single first-class appearance for the side, during the 1994–95 season, against Antonians Sports Club.
 From the upper-middle order, he scored 5 runs in the first innings in which he batted, and 11 runs in the second.

 In February 2020, he was named in Sri Lanka's squad for the Over-50s Cricket World Cup in South Africa.
 However, the tournament was cancelled during the third round of matches due to the coronavirus pandemic.